mattpe/bcwt/virtual_server_install_LAMP_node.md

    ```console
    $ sudo systemctl restart httpd
    ```
 1. give permission to apache server to visit URL
    ```console
    $ sudo setsebool -P httpd_can_network_connect 1
    ```
-1. Install and run your node application:
+5. install and run your node application:
    1.  make sure you are in your home folder:
         ```console
         $ cd